PavanRangani/docs/docs/prd/tasks/sub-tasks-action.md

 ## Reopen
 ### System Rule
 - Only Done Sub-Tasks can be reopened.
+- If a done sub-task has no due date and the user reopens that sub-task, the system shows a dialog for entering the due date.

 ### UX Rule
 - Applicable only for Done Sub-Task.